 Protected safety information: Certain information, defined as patient safety work product, is privileged and confidential when a provider works with a PSO.
 These protections apply in all U.S. states and territories and reach across state lines.

-The ability to report safety events: Providers can report quality and patient safety information both within their organization and to NCPS confidentially and without fear of legal discovery.
+The ability to report safety events: Providers with a written agreement in place can report quality and patient safety information to NCPS confidentially and without fear of legal discovery.
 Development of a strong reporting culture is a key component of a culture of safety and a high reliability organization.

 Analysis of reported safety events: NCPS data experts collect and analyze data from multiple providers so that trends and patterns can be identified that may not be visible by looking at smaller numbers of events from a single organization.
 Rare and serious events may also be detected sooner.
 NCPS workforce assists healthcare providers with investigating single events and analyzing aggregate data in a protected and confidential manner.